 A hatchet is a better tool than a machete in regards to camping.
 The types of jobs you typically would be expecting (for a normal weekend warrior) could be gathering firewood, light clearing and hammering.

 Most people aren’t going to be chopping down a bunch of trees to make way for a new cabin.
-And most people go to prepared campsites.
-And, some people may be setting up tents that requires the use of a hammer.
+And most people go to prepared campsites that may only require some light clearing.
+Also, if one needs to pound in tent stakes, the back of the hatchet doubles as a hammer.

 So, with all that in mind, a hatchet is clearly the more logical choice.